Aye-Aye-Karamba/Agility-Docker-2018/docs/Lab2.rst

 |image7|

 Now retry the *ansible -m ping bigip command*.
+Make sure you have logged out of the bigips and are back to the Ansible bash shell.

 |image8|

-Now Ansible can communicate with the F5s.
+Now Ansible can communicate with the F5s and can make reads and writes to the devices.

 Review the ansible.cfg Config File
 ----------------------------------